Vegan peanut butter hot fudge sauce is so rich and smooth, and absolutely delicious over ice cream!

 The other day my seven-year old said, let’s have hot fudge sundaes!
 Well, who can say no to that?
 Who would want to say no to that?
 Not me.

-The problem is that homemade hot fudge is like the one dessert that I have NO self-control with.
+The problem is that homemade peanut butter hot fudge sauce is like the one dessert that I have NO self-control with.
 Yes, it’s really good on ice cream, but you know how it’s even better?
 Eaten with a spoon straight from the jar.
 Still better if it’s been refrigerated – then it’s almost like fudge.

 Usually what happens is I walk by the fridge, take a bite, walk by again, take a bite…until oops!
 It’s gone. :)